Mohammed-taherali/personal-portfolio/README.md

 Customize the app as per your requirements and Voila!
 Your portfolio is ready!

-Please star the repository if your like the app!
+Please star the repository if you like the app!